New York University’s ties to Trump, Wall Street banks and Gulf monarchies

 Most members of the Board of Trustees are New Yorkers, and they or their families have risen in wealth and power as the standard of living of the majority of New Yorkers has declined in the last 40 years.
 Some board members or their families have been intimately involved in attacks on the social and economic rights of the working class in New York and internationally.

 The wealthiest board members make major financial contributions to both Democratic and Republican politicians, frequently to both parties at the same time, and most play some sort of political role.
-Often this takes place behind the scenes, but sometimes it is quite visible, such as John Paulson and Lawrence Fink, who sit on Trump’s Council of Economic Advisers, and Gary Cohn, who is a member of the Trump administration.
+Often this takes place behind the scenes, but sometimes it is quite visible, such as John Paulson and Lawrence Fink, who have close relationships with the Trump administration.
+Another large donor is former Goldman Sachs president Gary Cohn, now the top economics official at the Trump White House.

 The corporatization of the university was spearheaded by the board under the chairmanship of billionaire Laurence A. Tisch (1923-2003), its chairman from 1978 to 1998, after whom the Tisch School of the Arts is named.